sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 ```
 ## `mapreduce`

 One special function that can be used as `fun` in the `byrow` function is `mapreduce`.
 This can be used to implement a customised reduction as row operation.
 When `mapreduce` is used in `byrow`, two keyword arguments must be passed, `op` and `init`.
-For example in the following code we use `mapreduce` to `sum` all values in each row:
+For example in the following code we use `mapreduce` to `sum` all values in each row: (note that unlike `byrow(ds, sum, :)` the following function will return missing for a row if any of the value in that row is missing)

 > `byrow(ds, mapreduce, :, op = .+, init = zeros(nrow(ds)))`